joe-singh/joe-singh.github.io/index.md

 <!--<img style="position:absolute; LEFT:78% " width="205" height="308" src="./goodpic.jpg"> -->
-I am a physics PhD student at Stanford University interested in experimental high energy physics or cosmology.
-Currently, I am working in Prof. Giorgio Gratta's group as a rotation student in the effort to make [precision measurements of gravity at the micron scale.](http://grattalab3.stanford.edu/neutrino/gravity/index.html) In addition, I am also heavily involved in formulating new approaches to extend these precision measurements to the Angstrom scale via neutron diffraction and inteferometry.
+I am a physics PhD student at Stanford University, currently working in Prof. Giorgio Gratta's group as a rotation student in the effort to make [precision measurements of gravity at the micron scale.](http://grattalab3.stanford.edu/neutrino/gravity/index.html) In addition, I am also heavily involved in formulating new approaches to extend these precision measurements to the Angstrom scale via neutron diffraction and inteferometry.